 I completed my Ph.D. in Neuroscience (IPN) at McGill University (Montreal, Canada), and received two of the nation’s most respected scholarships - the Vanier Canada Graduate Scholarship (CIHR) and the Tomlinson/Lloyd Carr-Harris Medical Fellowship (McGill Medicine).
 The majority of my research was conducted at the Douglas Mental Health Institute and through the FPR-UCLA-McGill Program in Cultural Psychiatry.
 I also hold an M.Sc. degree in Neuroscience and a clinical M.Sc. in Transcultural Mental Health.

-Currently, I work as an Assistant Professor at the Cognitive Science Program at Aarhus University (Aarhus, Denmark).
+Currently, I am an Assistant Professor (tenure-track equivalent) at the Cognitive Science Program at Aarhus University (Aarhus, Denmark).
 The majority of my research is conducted through the Interacting Minds Center (IMC).